xorhex/mlget/README.md

 - ps (PolySwarm)
 - iq (InquestLabs)

 Only Malware Bazaar does not require a key, the rest require a key.
-The config file needs to be placed in the user's home directory (escentually where `os.UserHomeDir()` resolves to).
+The config file needs to be placed in the user's home directory (essentially where `os.UserHomeDir()` resolves to).

 #### Build